 7. Do something you enjoy each day.

 Do something enjoyable and low-pressure every day.
 Do something creative, listen to music, take a power nap, stargaze, spend time in the fresh air, take a walk, go for a ride, or simply spend some time doing nothing in particular.
 A good belly laugh can lower cortisol and adrenaline while boosting endorphins, which improve your mood, and research shows that listening to calming music has a positive effect on the body and brain, lowering blood pressure, heart rate, and cortisol levels.
 Nurturing yourself is a necessity, not a luxury, so make sure you prioritize it accordingly.
 Peruse these Self-Care Activities for more ideas.

 8. Limit self-judgment and change your self-talk.

 Replace “I’ll never be able to do this” and “Why am I such a baby about these things?” with statements that are true and kind.
 For example, “I’m stressed right now, but I won’t feel like this forever.”
 For more examples, read the section for stress in our Big List of Coping Statements.
 Focusing on positive outcomes can help reduce tension and stress, making it easier for you to achieve your goals.
 It’s also helpful to reinforce positivity in general by surrounding yourself with positive quotes, positive music, and positive people, and keeping a gratitude journal to look over when times are tough.

 9. Take care of your body.

 Even if you don’t exercise regularly, doing something physical when you’re feeling stressed out can still help.
-When under stress, your levels of stress hormones (like adrenaline and cortisol) increase, putting your body into “fight or flight” mode.
+When under stress, the levels of your stress hormones (like adrenaline and cortisol) increase, putting your body into “fight or flight (or freeze)” mode.
 Boxing, fast walking, running, marching in place, or other (preferably rhythmic) physical activity will help your body metabolize those hormones and restore your body to a calmer state.